 SAND DUNE MINING

-Part 637, Sand Dune Mining, is administered by the OOGM and is the principle regulation for sand dune mines within designated areas up tp two miles inland from Great Lake shorelines.
-Part 637 establishes requirements for permitting, reporting, and reclamation of sand dune mines.
+Part 637: Sand Dune Mining, is administered by the OOGM and is the principle regulation for sand dune mines within designated areas up to two miles inland from Great Lake shorelines.
+Part 637: Sand Dune Mining establishes requirements for permitting, reporting, and reclamation of sand dune mines.
 Additional information can be obtained on the web page Sand Dune Mining.

-Related Sand Dune Mining Maps and information: Circular 18 & Dune Sand Protection Information.
+Related Sand Dune Mining Maps and information: Circular 18 & Dune Sand Production Information.

-Part 635, Surface & Underground Coal Mine Reclamation, regulates the coal mining industry.
+Part 635: Coal Mining, regulates the coal mining industry.
 Coal Mining began in Michigan in the 1800s but the last active mines closed in the 1950s.
-There has been no economic interest in Michigan coal for many decades; however, the OOGM provides available information related to old coal mines when legacy issues arise, typically construction pojects near old mine shafts.
+There has been no economic interest in Michigan coal for many decades; however, the OOGM provides available information related to old coal mines when legacy issues arise, typically construction projects near old mine shafts.

 SOLUTION MINING, BRINE EXTRACTION, AND EXPLORATION TEST HOLES

-Part 625, Mineral Wells, is the regulation for solution mining, brine wells, and exploration test holes and is administered by the OOGM.
-Part 625 governs well location, drilling, operation, plugging, and restoration.
+Part 625: Mineral Wells, is the regulation for solution mining, brine wells, and exploration test holes and is administered by the OOGM.
+Part 625: Mineral Wells governs well location, drilling, operation, plugging, and restoration.
 Mineral resources such as salt, potash, and natural mineral brines are important to many Michigan Industries including the chemical, pharmaceutical, and agricultural industries.
 In addition, exploration test holes conducted by mining companies are also regulated under the Mineral Well authority.
 To learn more visit the Mineral Wells web page.

 Solution Mining and Exploration Test Holes Maps and Related Information: